 Heavy Weapon Expert Combat

-• Heavy Metal: You can make a melee attack using an equipped heavy ranged weapon by rolling your shoot skill, for 7 damage, with no risk of breaking the weapon.
+• Heavy Metal: You can make a melee attack using an equipped heavy ranged weapon by rolling your shoot skill, for exactly 6 damage, with no risk of breaking the weapon.

-• Heavy Lifting: You can move at normal speed while wielding a heavy ranged weapon.
+• Heavy Lifting: You can move at normal speed and use normal initiative while wielding a heavy ranged weapon.

 Requires Shoot skill.